 - A feeling of burping acid into the mouth

 - A feeling that food is stuck in the throat

 - a feeling of choking that may wake someone up

 - Bad breath

 Many people can relieve their symptoms by changing their habits and lifestyle.
-The following steps, if followed, may reduce your reflux significantly.
+The following steps, if followed, may reduce your reflex significantly.